opengamedata/opengamedata-unity/README.md

 5. Updated survey support (4 April 2023)
 6. Support for `game_state` and `user_data` as arbitrary json (14 May 2024)
 7. Support for mirroring events to a separate endpoint (21 May 2024)
+8. Updated surveys to support alternate layouts and branching (26 Nov 2024)

 ## Setup